Did you spend first-days-of-school frantically coming up with the most perfectly cool way to describe yourself as an animal?

 Start meetings on a high note by taking a moment to recognize your team members.
 If you don’t have Bonusly implemented, take just 10 minutes to appreciate the hard-working individuals around the room.
 Switch it up—go around and appreciate someone to the left one day, and the next, ask people to appreciate someone on a different team.

-3. Group timeline
+3. Company timeline

 We love this idea from our friends at When I Work!